-In addition, all employees are required to have proper footwear, Shirts with sleeves and long pants every day for work.
+In addition, all employees are required to have proper footwear, shirts with sleeves and long pants every day for work.

+Proper footwear will be considered sturdy leather boots in good repair.
+Steel toe boots are not required but recommended.
+Each year employees will be afforded an opportunity to purchase boots through our boot repay program and the boot will be financed at no cost.
+Each employee will be able to purchase up to two (2) pair of boots each time.

-The following Safety equipment will be issued only as needed but will carry the same responsibility of your regular PPE (Personal protective equipment):
+The following Safety equipment will be issued only as needed but will carry the same responsibility of your regular PPE.

 Safety Harness